wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp1.md

 ## Project Structure

 If you setup your project correctly using the setup app, there will be many folders and files generated in the project folder you chose.
+Otherwise setup your project now.
+Load the project in VSCode by opening the project folder (`File` -> `Open Folder...`).
+It is important to open the project folder so that Wurst can detect the project.
-Otheriwse setup your project now.
-Opened in VSCode it should look something like this:
+After opening you should see something like this:

 ![](/assets/images/beginner/ProjectExplorer.png){: .img-rounded .img-responsive}